MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/powershell/powershell.md

     [System.Reflection.Assembly]::LoadFrom("<path>\Kusto.Data.dll")
     ```

-1. Use a [Kusto connection string](../connection-strings/kusto.md) to establish a connection.
-For guidance, see [Authentication](#authentication).
-1. Run queries and commands.
+Once loaded, you can use the libraries to [establish a connection to a cluster and database](#establish-a-connection-to-a-cluster-and-database) and run queries and commands.
 For guidance, see [Examples](#examples).

-## Authentication
+## Establish a connection to a cluster and database

-Authenticate your access to the cluster and database with one of the following methods:
+You can authenticate your access to a cluster and database with one of the following methods:

 * **User authentication:** Prompt the user to verify their identity in a web browser.
 * **Application authentication:** [Create an MS Entra app](../../../provision-entra-id-app.md), grant it access to your database, and use the credentials for authentication.